adulala/Kalman-Filters-Motion-Prediction/README.md

 - **Linear Assumption**: Standard Kalman Filters assume linear motion which may not always be true.
 In such cases, Extended or Unscented Kalman Filters are used for non-linear systems.
 - **Computational Complexity**: Especially in systems with a large number of variables, the computational load can be significant.

-In your field of machine learning and computer vision engineering, Kalman Filters can be especially relevant in areas like object tracking in video sequences, where predicting the motion of objects from frame to frame is crucial.
-The integration of Kalman Filters with computer vision techniques enhances the accuracy and reliability of tracking algorithms under uncertain and dynamic conditions.